 My first list of passions consists of my interests.
 This second list is all about the things of God — and these are the passions I want to define my life.

-You probably could develop an initial list just as I did of your interests and hobbies and greatest joys.
-The things you love doing.
+So what captures your allegiance and inspires your passion?
+You probably could develop an initial list, just as I did, of your interests and hobbies and greatest joys — the things you love doing.

 But beyond that, what are the most important things in your life?
 If you stripped away all the items on your initial list, what would remain?
 What are the passions that move you to action?